Vimall03/Vimall03/README.md

 ## About me

 - 🔭 A 2nd year CSE student at VIT university
-- 🌱 I’m currently learning  Open Source Software Development Methods
+- 🌱 I’m currently learning PHP and web development.
 - ⚡ My interests are Programing, problem solving & UI design.

 ___